Fertility problems: The 7 most common causes

 5. Poor sperm quality

-Poor sperm quality covers low sperm cell count, no sperm cells at all, or low sperm motility.
+Poor sperm quality covers low sperm count, no sperm cells at all, or low sperm motility.
 A sperm count under 15 million is considered low.
 Poor sperm quality can also mean abnormally shaped sperm cells or sperm cells that are not able to move.
 Many cases of poor sperm motility or quality are unexplained, but there is a link between high temperature and low sperm quality.

 6. Lifestyle factors